Vihaan3/knowledge-garden/content/Tools for Thought/Open Questions + Project Ideas.md

 		- Use [Distill](https://distill.pub/) as inspiration: how can we make it more worth it for frontier researchers to contribute?
 		- Having contributors who spend a lot of time with frontier researchers (assistants, interns, etc)?
 		- Cultivating a centralized community of motivated people who go out and do what Tyler Cowen did for the fields that they're interested in and then make it public in some central journal?
-- Making an environment that is bad for [[Environments that are good for deliberate practice|deliberate practice]] better is incredibly useful.
+- Making an environment that is bad for [[Environments that are good for deliberate practice|deliberate practice]] better for that is incredibly useful.
 - How can we remove the [schlep](https://paulgraham.com/schlep.html) from `insert X` important thing?
 	- Hack Club Bank is a good examples of schlep-removal for non-profits
 	- Stripe is another good example of schlep-removal for payment processing